JonathanCSmith/LitRPGTools/README.md

   * Entries need to 'watch' variables and dynamically update
   * Chained create an entry - this need not be tracked in the save data
   * Deletion/Editing needs to be aware.

-## What do I actually want
-1) Dynamic value tracking and injection into views
-2) Dynamic event triggering based on dynamic value editing
-3) Spell checking
-4) Bullet points
-5) Find, Find & Replace
-6) Entry shows before & current & after?
-Or have button navigation?
-7) Possibly switch to deltas?
-8) Better notifications when things are wrong
-9) Better history log text
-10) Come up with a mechanism that ensures updated entries (via dynamic data) is displayed in gsheets when desired.
-11) Code clean up
-12) Categories are versionable

 #### CURRENTLY UNDERWAY CHARACTER != CATEGORY
 Delete character relocate